The Insurance and Risk Management program will help you start a career in this rewarding industry - 2022/2023

 ContactLawrence Kinlin School of Business: 519-452-4290

 Program DescriptionInsurance and Risk Management is a one-year Ontario College Graduate Certificate program designed for university and college graduates looking for a career in the property and casualty insurance industry.
-This program will allow students to earn credits towards the Chartered Insurance Professional (CIP) designation from the Insurance Institute of Canada.
+This program may allow students to earn credits towards the Chartered Insurance Professional (CIP) designation from the Insurance Institute of Canada, as well as the Canadian Risk Manager (CRM) designation from Global Risk Management Inc.

 - Students entering Insurance and Risk Management in January will complete Level 2 and then proceed to Level 1 in September.